 Lisa is a newly appointed board member who is a recent graduate from the Australian Institute of Company Directors.
 Lisa lives in Melbourne with her family and dog.
 Lisa holds degrees in Occupational Therapy and Public Health.
 She has a strong interest in clinical governance, workforce, access, diversity and patient experience.
 Lisa also works as a senior health executive in metropolitan Melbourne.
 Lisa is also a member of the Clinical Governance Committee.

-TBA – Chief Executive Officer
+Dr Frank Evans – Chief Executive Officer

 Ms Louise Sharkey – Director of Clinical Services